Rhinoplasty Thin Skin

 How do Dr. Rizk’s techniques address the challenges of thin skin?

-Dr. Rizk has developed 2 approaches which achieve a smoother and more precise result with rhinoplasty.
-First, Dr. Rizk pioneered the use of the 3d high definition telescopes/cameras to visualize the bump and nasal bridge better during the rhinoplasty in order to better sculpt or remove the bump, resulting in smoother edges.
-Traditional rhinoplasty involves looking at the bump at a distance from the outside only with the surgeon's eyes without magnification.
+Dr. Rizk has developed 2 approaches which achieve a smoother and more precise result with rhino plasty.
+First, Dr. Rizk pioneered the use of the 3d high definition telescopes/cameras to visualize the bump and nasal bridge better during the procedure in order to better sculpt or remove the bump, resulting in smoother edges.
+Traditional cosmetic surgery involves looking at the bump at a distance from the outside only with the surgeon's eyes without magnification.
 Dr. Rizk's approach involves seeing the bridge or bump with specialized 3d cameras and telescopes magnified from the inside in addition to the traditional approach.
 This allows a more precise sculpting of the bridge. (see Media/Publications for published articles by Dr. Rizk on this topic).